LoveRedemption/Pet_supply_analysis/README.md

 #### VISUALIZATION
+Create a visualization that displays all of the variables apart from repeat purchases

 Create a visualization that displays how many products are repeat purchases.

+Calculate average sales, rating and price in each category.

 Identify which category in the "repeat purchases" variable has the most observations.